Coffee vs. Tea: Which Is Better for You?

 If you’re reading this on our blog, then you really must trust us.
 Obviously we’re a tea company, so we have a slight bias towards the beverage.
 But truthfully, the Stash Tea team is stacked with coffee lovers as well.
 So when it comes to the discussion of coffee versus tea, we are here for it. 👏🏼👏🏼👏🏼

-Which Is Better for Me?
-Tea or Coffee?
+Which Is Better For You?
+Tea Or Coffee?

 9 Reasons Why Tea Is Better than Coffee

-- It’s easier to avoid negative side effects from caffeine overconsumption.
+- It’s easier to avoid the negative side effects of caffeine overconsumption.
 This is because your cup of tea will (likely) have less caffeine on average than your cup of coffee.
-Sort of like a built in way to better monitor your intake.
+Sort of like a built-in way to better monitor your intake.

 - There are so many flavors of tea to choose from!
 Options are truly endless.

 - You don’t have to add sugary flavored syrups to get a flavorful cuppa since Stash’s teas have bold and bright tastes and use only all-natural ingredients and flavors.